 Things are tight financially, but then the unthinkable happens.
-It doesn’t have to be anything real big to cause a horrible chain reaction.
-Maybe your car has a problem, or a family member ends up in the hospital or a major appliance like a washer or dryer stops working.
-Finances were already stretched too thin and there’s literally no room for anything to go wrong; but it did.
+It doesn’t have to be anything huge to cause a horrible chain reaction.
+Maybe your car has a problem, or a family member ends up in the hospital, or a major appliance like a washer or dryer stops working.
+Finances were already stretched too thin, and there’s literally no room for anything to go wrong, but it did.
 Now you are in a huge bind with no money to help bail you out.
-Where are you going to get an extra $300 to $500 bucks to get you through the bind and back to safety?
+Where are you going to get an extra $300 to $500 bucks to get you through the hole and back to safety?

 A payday loan is a type of short term loans that offer temporary financial assistance.
 You may have heard of a payday loan by another term like:

 No matter what you want to call it, they basically have the same terms and work the same way.
 The names of a payday loan might include things like:

 A payday loan is considered an unsecured loan, which means no collateral is put up to secure it.
 The requirements to get a payday or short term loan might include:

 A payday loan is one of your most expensive options when it comes to getting some extra cash to help out with an emergency or bills.
 With that being said, it is still a legitimate way to obtain additional funds when you need them.
 The interest on a payday loan is high, especially if you think about APR or annual percentage rates.
 The actual APR can be a few hundred percent.
 For instance, you may pay as much as a $20 fee for borrowing $100.